harshitpaunikar1/Project-14/.github/project-buildup-history.md

 - Task summary: Noticed something off from this morning — there was a subtle off-by-one error in the index slicing that was silently skewing results.
 Caught it and fixed it.
 - Deliverable: Nothing dramatic — just keeping things tidy.
+## 2021-02-16 - Day 5: Feature prep

+- Task summary: Quick follow-up: ran the whole thing end to end again after a fresh look.
+Caught a stale import that broke the flow.
+- Deliverable: Minor but worth doing.